Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Breakfast - John Baker

-Begin your Zürich Switzerland itinerary at John Baker on Bahnhofstrasse, a local scratch kitchen who’s mission is summed up with their slogan: “for our daily bread.”
-At John Baker, every baked good you see is homemade using sustainable ingredients acquired from fair production, and crafted every day by employees who see their work as a form of art.
-Offering free sourdough starter to bread enthusiasts who’d like to take a shot at baking their own loaf, John’s is truly a community centerpiece.
+Begin your Zurich one day itinerary at John Baker on Bahnhofstrasse, a local scratch kitchen with a mission summed up by their slogan: “for our daily bread.”
+Each baked good is homemade with sustainable ingredients acquired from fair production, crafted daily by employees who see their work as a form of art.
+Offering free sourdough starter to bread enthusiasts who’d like to bake their own loaf, John’s is truly a community centerpiece.

-I went simple with a classic croissant and latte, but whatever morsel peaks your fancy from the glass display is surely to be a flaky masterpiece.
+I went simple with a classic croissant and latte, but whichever morsel peaks your fancy from the glass display is sure to be a flaky masterpiece.

 Bahnhofstrasse

-After breakfast, continue your walk down one of the world's most exclusive and luxurious shopping streets: Bahnhofstrasse.
-Home to high-end boutiques, designer stores, and flagship outlets of international brands, alongside global names like Chanel, Louis Vuitton, and Prada you’ll find a concentration of prestigious Swiss watchmakers including Rolex, Patek Philippe, and Bucherer.
+After breakfast, continue down one of the world's most luxurious shopping streets: Bahnhofstrasse.
+Home to high-end boutiques, designer stores, and flagship outlets of international brands, alongside global names like Chanel, Louis Vuitton, and Prada find a concentration of prestigious Swiss watchmakers including Rolex, Patek Philippe, and Bucherer.
 Unless you came to Switzerland with the intent of acquiring one of these fabled time-pieces, this will likely be more of a window shopping experience as opposed to intentional perusing.

-Originally a humble street called "Fröschengraben," Bahnhofstrasse was transformed in the mid-19th century after the fortifications of Zürich were demolished.
-Today, the elegant, tree-lined promenade is home to significant cultural landmarks, including the Urania Observatory and the Swiss National Museum—if you have time to spare both of these exhibits could make an excellent educational stop during your day in Zürich.
+Originally a humble street called "Fröschengraben," Bahnhofstrasse was transformed in the mid-19th century after the fortifications of Zurich were demolished.
+Today, the elegant, tree-lined promenade is home to significant cultural landmarks, including the Urania Observatory and the Swiss National Museum—with time to spare both of these exhibits make excellent educational additions to your list of Zurich places to visit in one day.

 Lindt Home of Chocolate